-- The Fourth Amendment protects your right against unreasonable search seizures,” which means that law enforcement or immigration officials may not stop you, search you, or violate your privacy and property rights without probable cause.
+- This amendment protects your right against unreasonable search seizures,” which means that law enforcement or immigration officials may not stop you, search you, or violate your privacy and property rights without probable cause.
 There is a “border search exception,” which denotes that searches at or within 100 miles of U.S. borders are considered lawful.

-- The Fourteenth Amendment includes the equal protection clause, which prohibits discrimination through unequal application of the laws.
+- This amendment includes the equal protection clause, which prohibits discrimination through unequal application of the laws.
 Ruling on Plyler v.
 Doe in 1982, the U.S. Supreme Court found that a child cannot be denied equal access to public education due to citizenship status.
 This decision dictated that undocumented and immigrant children must be allowed to attend public schools — grades K-12 — without limitation or discrimination.
 This is a critical precedent for undocumented families seeking an education in the United States.

 Check out Undocumented Students, DACA, and the Law: Key Legislation (USGC) to learn more about Plyler v.
 Doe and related legal standards.